 Hiring a publicist is not like buying a shirt.
-There is no universal “starter kit” that will work for every business, especially if your business involves retail.
+There is no universal “starter kit” that works for every business.

 For each campaign to be successful, you need to identify the story and what makes it unique.
-If you are selling t-shirts to teenagers, that is a different publicity campaign than a men’s store selling expensive suits to professionals.
-And to underscore that statement, it’s also a different publicity campaign than one that reaches professional women.
+If you are selling t-shirts to teenagers, that requires a different publicity strategy than selling suits to men.
+And to underscore that statement, it’s even more strategic when targeting women.

 What are the best ways to get your retail products in front of potential customers for the holidays?

 During my time with NBC and CBS, I was bombarded with gifts and story ideas for potential holiday gift segments.
 And I wasn’t alone.

 Producers, reporters and editors are now getting story ideas pitched to them around the holidays.
 It can be one of the most difficult times of the year for coverage – unless you execute the publicity campaing right.